 2. Know your basic maintenance practices by heart

-In addition to regular cleaning, there are a few things you as the dehumidifier owner can do at home to ensure the appliance lasts much longer and works better.
+In addition to regular cleaning, there are a few things you as the dehumidifier owner can do at home to ensure the appliance lasts much longer and works better day and night.
 Proper maintenance requires you to have a grasp of exactly how dehumidifiers work, when to replace certain parts and in which conditions they thrive.

 a.
 Dehumidifier placement